Musen Lab

 With over two decades of experience as a research software engineer, Martin O’Connor specializes in constructing tools that facilitate the integration of semantic technologies into software systems.
 Currently, his primary emphasis lies in enhancing metadata representations by incorporating rich semantic content through the use of ontologies.
 Martin played a pivotal role in architecting and overseeing the development of CEDAR, a web-based platform designed for the management of metadata related to scientific experiments.

-Alex Skrenchuk
+Alex Shrenchuk

 Alex is an experienced Linux Systems/DevOps Engineer specializing on High Performance computing, configuration management frameworks, CI/CD pipelines and support of in-house developed web applications.